Provable Scaling Laws of Feature Emergence from Learning Dynamics of Grokking: Stage II: Independent feature learning

 \begin{restatable}[The energy function $\cE$ for independent feature learning]{theorem}{energythm} The dynamics (Eqn.~\ref{eqn:dynamics_w}) of independent feature learning is exactly the gradient ascent dynamics of the energy function $\cE$ w.r.t. $\vw_j$, a nonlinear canonical-correlation analysis (CCA) between the input $X$ and target $\tilde Y$:

-\end{restatable} Therefore, the feature learned for each node $j$ is the one that maximizes the energy function $\cE(\vw_j)$ and the weight decay $\eta$ now becomes the learning rate of such feature emergence process.
-This coincides with findings in empirical works~\citep{power2022grokking,clauw2024information} that low regularization leads to slow grokking transition.
+\end{restatable} Therefore, the feature learned for each node $j$ is the one that maximizes the energy function $\cE(\vw_j)$.
 Since Eqn.~\ref{eqn:dynamics_w} can be unbounded, in the following, we put an additional constraint that $\|\vw_j\|_2 = 1$ due to weight decay regularization.
 Note that~\citep{tian2023understanding} also arrives at an energy function when studying feature learning in the context of contrastive loss, the resulting function is abstract and difficult to interpret its structure of its local maxima.
 Here the structure is much clearer, which we will explore below.